liud16/capstone18/README.md

     ``python -m peakaboo <filename>``

-- Please make sure file is in the correct directory and *do not* add extension
+- Please make sure file is in the directory from which you are running peakaboo
+- *Do not* add extension, you will be prompted to specify once peakaboo is initiated

 ### Workflow: